XodoDocs/itext-legacy-tmc-techblog/pdfCalligraph whitepaper.md

 TrueType was the most common font format on both Mac OS and MS Windows systems, but both companies, Apple as well as Microsoft, added their own proprietary extensions, and soon they had their own versions and interpretations of (what once was) the standard.
 When looking for a commercial font, users had to be careful to buy a font that could be used on their system.
-To resolve the platform dependency of TrueType fonts, Microsoft started developing a new font format.
-Microsoft was joined by Adobe, and support for Adobe's Type 1 fonts was added.
-In 1996, a new font format was born.
+To resolve the platform dependency of TrueType fonts, Microsoft started developing a new font format called OpenType as a successor to TrueType.
-The glyphs in an OpenType font can be defined using either TrueType or Type 1 technology.
+Microsoft was joined by Adobe, and support for Adobe's Type 1 fonts was added: the glyphs in an OpenType font can now be defined using either TrueType or Type 1 technology.

 OpenType adds a very versatile system to the TrueType specification called OpenType features.
-It will define how the standard glyph for a certain character should be replaced by another glyph under certain custom circumstances, most commonly when they are written in the vicinity of specific other characters.
+Features define in what way the standard glyph for a certain character should be moved or replaced by another glyph under certain circumstances, most commonly when they are written in the vicinity of specific other characters.
-This type of information is not necessarily information inherent in the characters (Unicode points), but must be defined on the level of the font. e.g. a Latin font may define ligatures for the sequence 'fi', but this is in no way necessary for it to be correct.
+This type of information is not necessarily information inherent in the characters (Unicode points), but must be defined on the level of the font.
+It is possible for a font to choose to define ligatures that aren't mandatory or even commonly used, e.g. a Latin font may define ligatures for the sequence 'fi', but this is in no way necessary for it to be correctly read.

 TrueType is supported by the PDF format, but unfortunately there is no way to leverage OpenType features in PDF.
 A PDF document is not dynamic in this way: it only knows glyphs and their positioning,